carlomunguia/grape/README.md

 # grape

-grape: a multi-threaded grep implementation written in Go
+grape: a multi-threaded grep implementation written in Go, for your coding delight

 ## init your module